 The MPISI (Zulu name for the spotted hyena) material science neutron diffraction instrument is located at the SAFARI-1 research reactor of the South African Nuclear Energy Corporation (Necsa) SOC Limited.

-Typical samples that have already been comprehensively investigated are:
+Typical samples that have been comprehensively investigated include:

-· Aluminium ring and plug specimen that has a 50 mm diameter,
+- Aluminium ring and plug specimen with 50 mm diameter,

 - Laser shock peened aluminium plates 3.3 mm in thickness,